MinecraftU/mcu-curriculum/readme.md

 # Minecraft U Curriculum

 This is the repository for the [Minecraft U](http://minecraftu.org/) curriculum.
-This curriculum is published under a [Creative Commons Attribution-ShareAlike 4.0 International license](http://creativecommons.org/licenses/by-sa/4.0/).
+This curriculum is published under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license](license.md).

 ## About Minecraft U